wang-q/intspan/README.md

 An example is [`S288c.rg`](tests/spanr/S288c.rg).
 The information presented in this format is very similar to formats such as the `BED`.

+I chose this format because of its compactness, readability, and embeddability into other tab-separated files.

 ```text
 I:1-100
 I(+):90-150